mrep1085/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_19-azure-digital-twins.md

 The first two options are more appropriate for programmatic scenarios, whereas the Azure CLI can be useful in **configuration as code** scenarios or "one-off" requirements.
 The **ADT Explorer** app provides an intuitive way to interact with ADT.

 > **TIP**: What is **configuration as code**?
-As configuration is written as source code (for example, scripts containing Azure CLI commands), you can use all best development practices to optimise it, such as: creating reusable definitions of model uploads, parameterization, using loops to create lots of different instances of the models and so on.
+As configuration is written as source code (for example, scripts containing Azure CLI commands), you can use best development practices to optimise it, such as: creating reusable definitions of model uploads, parameterization, using loops to create multiple instances of the models and so on.
 These scripts can then be stored in source code control to ensure they are retained, version controlled, etc.

 In this task, you will use Azure CLI commands and the ADT Explorer sample app to upload the models included in the **Allfiles\Labs\19-Azure Digital Twins\Final\Models** folder.